m-wrzr/streamlit-searchbox/README.md

 style_absolute: bool = False
 ```

 Will position the searchbox as an absolute element. *NOTE:* this will affect all searchbox instances and should either be set for all boxes or none.
-See [#46](https://github.com/m-wrzr/streamlit-searchbox/issues/46) for inital workaround by [@JoshElgar](https://github.com/JoshElgar).
+See [#46](https://github.com/m-wrzr/streamlit-searchbox/issues/46) for initial workaround by [@JoshElgar](https://github.com/JoshElgar).

 ## Example